 When you ask Ortiz what her academic experience was like, you almost can’t tell she pursued her academic journey online a day’s trip from the university where she is about to earn her degree from.

 "I had so many networking opportunities despite being remote," Ortiz said.
 "We had the chance to speak directly with people in the field and with leaders who were willing to share their knowledge and wisdom.
-I feel like the content we were taught was current and relevant and the professors took great care to present it against real life scenarios."
+I feel like the content we were taught was current and relevant and the professors took great care to present it against real-life scenarios."

 There are dozens of colleges and universities in the state of Texas, so how did she land on an online program in Nebraska?
-The answer: a reputation as one of the top online library science degree programs in the country and an enthusiasm for the online experience that leapt off her screen.
+The answer: a reputation as one of the top online library science degree programs in the country and enthusiasm for the online experience that leaped off her screen.

 "I began researching online for a school that would offer a quality, remote, well-priced program and UNO came up as one of the top three options for library science," she said.
 "Every review praised the level of access for remote students provided by the staff and emphasizes the affordability of the degrees offered."

 Although Ortiz may not have had the same in-person interactions as some of her Maverick peers, the nearly 700-mile gap between her and the Maverick Spirit on campus didn’t seem far at all.